warnyul/fast-video-view/README.md

-# VideoView
+# FastVideoView
 ## Overview

 This implementation can only be used in a hardware accelerated window.
-When rendered in software, ViewView will display nothing.
+When rendered in software, FastVideoView will display nothing.

 Unlike basic [VideoView](http://developer.android.com/reference/android/widget/VideoView.html) on Android, does not create a separate window, but behaves as a regular view.
-This key difference allows a ViewView to be moved, transformed, animated, etc. For instance, you can make a VideoView semi-translucent by calling `videoView.setAlpha(0.5)`.
-VideoView has featuring all of the TextureView.
+This key difference allows a FastViewView to be moved, transformed, animated, etc. For instance, you can make a FastVideoView semi-translucent by calling `videoView.setAlpha(0.5)`.
+FastVideoView has featuring all of the TextureView.

-Using a VideoView is simple: all you need is get its basic [VideoView](http://developer.android.com/reference/android/widget/VideoView.html) on Android.
+Using a FastVideoView is simple: all you need is get its basic [VideoView](http://developer.android.com/reference/android/widget/VideoView.html) on Android.
 The following examples demonstrate how to use a VideoView:

-    <org.vargaba.app.view.VideoView
+    <org.warnyul.android.widget.FastVideoView
             android:id="@+id/video"
             android:layout_width="wrap_content"
             android:layout_height="wrap_content"